alpha-unito/dossier/kubernetes/authorization/README.md

     --values capsule-values.yaml
 ```

-Then, it is necessary to manualyl patch all the `capsule.clastix.io` CRDs by adding the following `annotation`:
+Then, it is necessary to manually patch all the `capsule.clastix.io` CRDs by adding the following `annotation`:

 ```yaml
 apiVersion: apiextensions.k8s.io/v1